natitack/PaletteFlow/README.md

 - If your new field should appear in exported documents or deliverables, update the relevant export logic to include it.

 ---

+# Known Issues, Future Improvements

+-   Moodstep options need more meaningful differentiation
+-   Additional Relume feature and hero components should be added
+-   Color selection does not handle colors with low color saturation and lightness values well because the mood step overrides those values.
+One way to resolve this issue is to have a low saturation option in the mood step
+-   The client is very interested in having an inspiration step component, incorporating a ranking process of existing websites to inform archtype selection
+-   Font Selection component does not show what a font would look like until after it is selected.
+-   Deliverable component needs aesthetic refinement
+-   Application is not mobile friendly